Toygarr/Toygarr/README.md

 ## About me
 * Long story short, I am studying computer science, and working as undergraduate researcher at Yildiz Technical University.
 Besides that, I am working as Research Engineer at Optdcom.<br />
-* Recently, I help machines understand human language.
-More developments will be here.<br/>
+* Recently, in addition to my undergraduate studies, I am also studying cognitive science and medical neuroscience to contribute actively to human brain research in the future.<br/>